-- Trekking trail passes via off the beaten trail and explores the hidden wilderness of the Ganesh himal region.
+- The trekking trail passes via off the beaten trail and explores the hidden wilderness of the Ganesh Himal region.

 Trip Summarize –

 Ganesh, the name refers to the elephant-headed Hindu deity “Ganesha”.
-Ganesh Himal is situated at an elevation of 7422m in the central region of eastern Nepal including Dhading, Gorkha, Rasuwa, and Nuwakot district.
-Ganesh Himal is a range of several stunning Himalayas between the borders of Tibet and Nepal.
+It is situated at an elevation of 7422 m in the central region of eastern Nepal including Dhading, Gorkha, Rasuwa, and Nuwakot district.
+Mount Ganesh Himal is a range of several stunning Himalayas between the borders of Tibet and Nepal.
 The range is the great chain of Ganesh I (7422m/ 24350ft.), Ganesh II (7118m/ 23353ft.), Ganesh III (7043m/ 23107ft.) and Ganesh IV (7104m/ 23307ft.).
-The south face of Ganesh IV offers the reminiscent view to elephant’s trunk.
-Along with this, there are many other mountains, three mountains above 7000m and fourteen mountains over 6000m.
-Ganesh Himal trek takes you close to the living life of central Nepal people.
-Sunrise Adventure trek team will make your Ganesh Himal trek awesome.
+Moreover, the south face of Ganesh IV offers a reminiscent view of the elephant’s trunk.
+So that, here are many other mountains, three mountains above 7000m and fourteen mountains over 6000m.
+Walking to Ganesh Himal takes you close to the living life of central Nepal people.
+Sunrise Adventure trek team will make your Ganesh Himal trip awesome.

-You will have a chance to observe the spectacular Himalayan views of Annapurna range, mt.
+Similarly, you will have a chance to observe the spectacular Himalayan views of Annapurna range, mt.
 Manaslu, Ganesh ranges.
 View green meadows, beaten path and enchanting rhododendron flowers in the forests of pine and bamboo.
-As the region is very remote and never been explored by more people, you can clearly analyze the pure virginity of beautiful places and social interaction of remote people.
+Although, Ganesh Himal trekking is a moderate trek with budget cost.
+Although, you can clearly analyze the pure virginity of beautiful places and the social interaction of remote area people.
 Reaching the base camp of Ganesh Himal, you can observe the amazing “Black and White Lake” and waterfalls “Ganga and Jamuna”.
 Black and White Lake are made of two lakes with reference to their colors.
 Black And White Lake are also known as “Kalo Seto Kunda”.
 The surface of Kalo Kunda is covered by black stones whereas the surface of Seto Kunda is covered by white shining stones.

 Day1: Arrival in the Kathmandu [altitude 1340 m] at the Tribhuvan international airport (TIA)